 Running advertisements on Facebook comes with a cost (of course).
 But it’s not the same as placing an ad in the paper or running a radio commercial.
-For one thing, advertising on Facebook it’s a lot less expensive!
+For one thing, advertising on Facebook is a lot less expensive!
 For another, you get to set your own budget (use our Facebook Ad Budget Calculator to know what should be your budget by answering a few simple questions.)
 This is a great boon to the small or mid-sized business which may not have the bottomless pockets that some of the big boys have.

 There are two basic ways to set your ad budget on Facebook.